datacoon/undatum/README.rst

 Convert command
 ---------------

 Converts data from one format to another.
-Supports conversions:
+Supports most common data files Supports conversions:

 * XML to JSON lines